shnenanigans/APgui/README.md

 **Extra Buttons**

 The 'Next SH Hotkey' button works as it sounds.
 It will allow you to hotkey instead of pressing 'next' on the gui.
 Just click it, enter a hotkey, and it should work.
 To remove a hotkey, set it to 'esc'.
-Also, it will not allow you to use q, k, or l as hotkeys because those close the portals graph (although only if you are tabbed into the graph, better safe than sorry ig)
+Also, it will not allow you to use q, k, or l as hotkeys because those close the portals graph (although only if you are tabbed into the graph, better safe than sorry ig).
+If you want arrow keys you can type page_up and page_down into the box.
+You can put official key names for any key I just don't know what they are except those ones.

 The 'Check ring' button works as it sounds.
 You can enter coords or f3c, like the first 8 strongholds.